ebi2kh/Video-Stream-Processing-with-Apache-Storm/README.md

 ## Details of Files

-The **FileHandler** class in the preprocessing package of the imageand video processing application fulfills several essential functions relatedto file management and analysis.
-One primary responsibility is handled by the **clearExistingOutputFolder()**method, which effectively removes the contents of the output folder, providinga clean slate for storing processed frames.
-The **createOutputFolder()**method ensures the existence of the output folder, creating it if it does notalready exist.
-This function is crucial for maintaining an organized structurefor the processed output.
+The **FileHandler** class in the preprocessing package of the image and video processing application fulfills several essential functions related to file management and analysis.
+One primary responsibility is handled by the **clearExistingOutputFolder()**method, which effectively removes the contents of the output folder, providing a clean slate for storing processed frames.
+The **createOutputFolder()**method ensures the existence of the output folder, creating it if it does not already exist.
+This function is crucial for maintaining an organized structure for the processed output.

 For the analysis phase, the **createAnalysisWriter(String filePath)**method initializes a **PrintWriter** to facilitate writing analysis data toa file.
 This includes individual frame brightness data, achieved through the **writeBrightnessToAnalysisFile()**method.
-Additionally, the **writeOverallBrightnessToAnalysisFile()** methodappends overall brightness statistics, such as the total frame count andaverage brightness, providing a comprehensive summary in the analysis file.
+Additionally, the **writeOverallBrightnessToAnalysisFile()** method appends overall brightness statistics, such as the total frame count and average brightness, providing a comprehensive summary in the analysis file.

-The **saveProcessedFrame(Mat frame, int frameCount, StringoutputFolder)** method is responsible for storing processed frames in theoutput folder.
-It constructs the file path based on the frame count and writesthe frame to that location using the OpenCV library's **Imgcodecs.imwrite()**.
+The **saveProcessedFrame(Mat frame, int frameCount, String outputFolder)** method is responsible for storing processed frames in the output folder.
+It constructs the file path based on the frame count and writes the frame to that location using the OpenCV library's **Imgcodecs.imwrite()**.

-To ensure proper resource management, the **closeAnalysisWriter(PrintWriterwriter)** method is implemented to close the **PrintWriter** once allnecessary data has been written.
-Lastly, the **displayStatistics(intframeCount, double averageBrightness)** method prints overall processingstatistics, such as the total frame count and average brightness, to theconsole.
-The **FileHandler** class plays a vital role in maintaining theintegrity of the output and providing valuable insights into the preprocessingstage of the application.
+To ensure proper resource management, the **closeAnalysisWriter(PrintWriter writer)** method is implemented to close the **PrintWriter** once all necessary data has been written.
+Lastly, the **displayStatistics(int frameCount, double averageBrightness)** method prints overall processing statistics, such as the total frame count and average brightness, to the console.
+The **FileHandler** class plays a vital role in maintaining the integrity of the output and providing valuable insights into the preprocessing stage of the application.

-The **FrameAnalyzer** class, a part of the preprocessing package,encompasses essential functionalities for frame analysis in the image and videoprocessing application.
-The class consists of methods designed to transform andanalyze frames during the preprocessing stage.
+The **FrameAnalyzer** class, a part of the preprocessing package,encompasses essential functionalities for frame analysis in the image and video processing application.
+The class consists of methods designed to transform and analyze frames during the preprocessing stage.

 The **convertToGray(Mat frame)** method is responsible for convertinga given frame from its original color format to grayscale using the OpenCVlibrary's **Imgproc.cvtColor()** function.
 This step simplifies subsequentprocessing tasks and enhances efficiency by reducing the frame to a singlechannel.